-Milwaukee Police Disciplined For Tasing, Arrest Of NBA Player
+Milwaukee Police Disciplined For Using Stun Gun On, Arresting NBA Player

-Milwaukee police have released body cam footage showing officers tasing Milwaukee Bucks rookie Sterling Brown in a Walgreens parking lot last January.
+Milwaukee police have released bodycam footage showing officers using a stun gun on Milwaukee Bucks rookie Sterling Brown in a Walgreens parking lot in January.

 The officers arrested Brown, who is black, after challenging him over a parking violation.
 Brown was not charged with a crime.